0xPolygonMiden/miden-base/crates/miden-proving-service-client/README.md

 # Miden remote provers

-This crate contains protobuf definition for the remote transaction proving services.
+This crate contains protobuf definition for the Miden transaction proving services.
 It also provides an optional `RemoteTransactionProver`, a client struct that can be used to interact with the prover service from a Rust codebase, to enable it the feature `tx-prover` is needed.

 ## Features